-While, in principle, there need not be a conflict among all these objectives, in practice, the agricultural and environmental communities, particularly, have drastically different views on the way in which water resources should be managed and developed in the coming decades.
+While, in principle, and in a long-term perspective there need not be a conflict among all these objectives, in practice, the agricultural and environmental communities, particularly, have drastically different views on the way in which water resources should be developed and managed in the coming decades.
 The agricultural community emphasises the need to maintain food security and reduce hunger and rural poverty for a growing world population and concludes that 15-20 percent more water will have to be made available for agriculture in the coming 25 years.

 The world population is estimated to increase to ten billion and associated protein consumption rate increase will double the world food demand in the middle of twenty-first century.
 The environmental community emphasises current damages to ecosystems through overuse and pollution and concludes that an increase in water used by agriculture would be disastrous.
-There is no agreement on desirable solutions and this leads to unsustainable water use and conflicts over water at the local level.
+There is no agreement on desirable solutions and this perpetuates unsustainable water use and leads conflicts over water at the local level and is an obstacle to investment in the water sector.

-The lack of agreement on socially desirable solutions affects the poor and vulnerable groups in society, particularly in the South that are hit first and hardest by growing water insecurity.
-Health and poverty parameters are affected by this lack of water security.
+The lack of agreement on socially desirable solutions affects the poor and vulnerable groups in society, particularly those in the South that are hit first and hardest by growing water insecurity.
+Poverty and people's health are affected by this lack of water security.